antonsalvadores/Projects_QFB/Risk Management/Systemic Risk CoVaR Analysis/README.md

 This project implements the $\Delta$CoVaR methodology (Adrian & Brunnermeier) alongside dynamic risk modelling techniques:
 * **Dynamic Value at Risk (VaR):** Estimation of time-varying unconditional VaR at the 1% tail level using Conditional Autoregressive Value at Risk (CaViaR) models to capture volatility clustering and heteroskedasticity.
 * **Quantile Regression:** Application of quantile regression ($\tau = 0.01$) to estimate the conditional distribution of the market index (and portfolio) given that a specific institution is strictly at its VaR.
-* **Systemic Risk Contribution ($\Delta$CoVaR):** Calculation of the marginal systemic risk contribution of each firm by isolating the difference between the CoVaR conditional on the firm being in distress (at its VaR) versus its median state.
+* **Systemic Risk Contribution (ΔCoVaR):** Calculation of the marginal systemic risk contribution of each firm by isolating the difference between the CoVaR conditional on the firm being in distress (at its VaR) versus its median state.
 * **Descriptive Econometrics:** Stationarity testing, autocorrelation evaluation, and distribution tail analysis (Q-Q plots, Boxplots) of historical returns.

 ## Tech Stack